WordOps/docs.wordops.net/docs/troubleshooting.md

 ### WordOps failed to issue SSL certificate

-At first, make sure your domain is pointed to your server IP :
+At first, make sure your domain is pointed to your server IP:

 - www.site.tld + site.tld if you use the flag `-le` or `--letsencrypt`
 - sub.site.tld if you use the flag `-le=subdomain` or `--letsencrypt=subdomain`

-Then if you need to cleanup the previous SSL certificate, you can use the following command to remove existant certificates and keys, as well as other Nginx configurations for your domain :
+Then if you need to cleanup the previous SSL certificate, you can use the following command to remove existant certificates and keys, as well as other Nginx configurations for your domain:

 ```bash
 wo site update site.tld --letsencrypt=clean